Pinafore/nlp-hw/project/README.md

   be trivial features you could add easily.
 Instead, these should be features or models that are difficult to correct.
 An error analysis is not the same thing as simply presenting the error matrix, as it does not inspect any individual examples.
+If you're writing questions, talk about examples of questions that didn't work out as intended.

 * The linguistic motivation for your features / how your wrote the questions.
 This is a computational linguistics class, so you should give precedence to